 Breaking Waves and Terrain Integration

 Using Triton won’t tie you to a single 3D engine; it integrates easily with any engine built on top of OpenGL 2.0, OpenGL 3, OpenGL 4, DirectX9, or DirectX11.
-We provide integration examples for the popular OpenSceneGraph, Gamebryo, XNA Game Studio, and Ogre 3D engines as well, and users have integrated Triton with NVidia’s SceniX engine without trouble.
-Pre-built libraries for 32 or 64-bit projects with Visual Studio 2005, 2008, 2010, and 2012 are provided with the SDK, and a Linux package and MacOS package are also available.
-Developing with Unity Pro, targeting the PC?
+We provide integration examples for the popular OpenSceneGraph, Gamebryo, XNA Game Studio, Torque 3D, and Ogre 3D engines as well, and users have integrated Triton with NVidia’s SceniX engine without trouble.
+Pre-built libraries for 32 or 64-bit projects with Visual Studio 2005, 2008, 2010, 2012, and 2013 are provided with the SDK, and a Linux package and MacOS package are also available.
+Developing with Unity Pro, targeting Mac or Windows?
 We’ve got Triton Oceans for Unity Pro just for you.

 Unlike open source alternatives, you’ll always have access to responsive technical support direct from the authors.
 An email to email@example.com is all it takes.
 Three months of complimentary email support are included with a license purchase, with additional support blocks available for purchase.